Master tokenization algorithms (BPE, WordPiece, SentencePiece), understand vocabulary size tradeoffs, and analyze the multilingual tokenization tax.

 Petrov et al. (2023)[9] demonstrated that this "tokenization tax" has cascading effects:

 Python's built-in unicodedata library is the standard tool for handling Unicode variations.
-The following snippet demonstrates the difference between composed and decomposed forms, and how NFKC normalization can convert ligatures back into standard characters:
+The following snippet demonstrates the difference between composed and decomposed forms.
+It takes a raw, potentially inconsistent string as input and outputs a normalized string (such as via NFKC), ensuring that visually identical characters always produce the same tokens:

 python1import unicodedata 2 3text = "cafΓ©" # But which "Γ©"?
 4 5# Composed form (NFC): Γ© is a single code point (U+00E9) 6nfc = unicodedata.normalize('NFC', text) # "cafΓ©" - 4 chars 7 8# Decomposed form (NFD): Γ© = e + βΜ (two code points) 9nfd = unicodedata.normalize('NFD', text) # "cafΓ©" - 5 chars 10 11# NFKC: Also decomposes compatibility characters 12ligature = "ο¬nance" # ο¬ is a single ligature character 13nfkc = unicodedata.normalize('NFKC', ligature) # "finance"

-β οΈ Production critical: If you don't normalize before tokenizing, the same word can produce different token sequences depending on how the Unicode was encoded.
+π― Production tip: If you don't normalize before tokenizing, the same word can produce different token sequences depending on how the Unicode was encoded.
 Most production tokenizers apply NFKC normalization by default.

 | Edge Case | Example | Problem | Solution |